 - it is not known how effective treatment for AF is in people found through screening

-A large research project is currently underway in the UK to find out if screening is more beneficial for people with AF than the current process.
+The UK NSC will next review the evidence on screening for AF following the conclusion of the SAFER trial research project which is looking at whether screening is more beneficial for people with AF than the current process for detecting and caring for them.
 This will help the UK NSC to understand more about the benefits and harms of screening.

 Supporting documents from the 2019 review

 This document provides the evidence on which the current UK NSC recommendation is based.